-And though that sounds nice, HOWEVER: on stage I had to dress like a boy!
+And though that sounds nice, it wasn’t always pleasant: on stage I had to dress like a boy.
 There were way too many girls in my class and I was one of the tallest and biggest girls:

 Did you know that in ballet the best students are in the front row and the others are … um … in the back?

 And I have one more confession: as we prepared for our big debut, during one costume rehearsal I wore those nice blue polyester pants with a white blouse stuffed in them.
 My teacher came up to me, pad me on my belly and said: “that’s gone till opening night, right?”.